 We have a blog that talks through this specific concern in-depth, so make sure to check it out for even more information.

 So, you already have a website, but does it follow best practices to help your business be found locally?

-When potential clients raise concerns around the value of our RevSites, I always share that a general business website exists for customers to do research, but depending on who built the site, it's not always the most SEO-friendly (which also allows for mobile and voice search optimization).
+When potential clients raise concerns around the value of our website services, I always share that a general business website exists for customers to do research, but depending on who built the site, it's not always the most SEO-friendly (which also allows for mobile and voice search optimization).

-Not to mention, having an optimized Google business listing, RevSite, and website can be the best of all worlds!
+Not to mention, having an optimized Google business listing, Microsite, and website can be the best of all worlds!

 How could a business not want that out of their website presence?
-Learn more about the features that come with a RevSite plan by referencing the chart below:
+Learn more about the features that come with our website services plan by referencing the chart below: